Washington High School has eight choral ensembles, including three show choirs.

 I’m a freshman.
 What class should I register for?

-How can I participate in Vivace?
+How can I participate as a freshman?

 Do choir/show choirs meet at the same time as band or orchestra?
 Can I do both?